Info

 Old regime vs new regime: who should switch?

-The old regime wins when the sum of your eligible deductions exceeds the structural advantage of the new regime's lower slabs.
-The crossover point varies by income.
+The old regime wins only when the sum of your eligible deductions exceeds the structural advantage of the new regime's wider slabs.
+With the 87A rebate now extending to ₹12 lakh, the crossover has moved up.

-At ₹20 LPA+: Old regime can win with a well-structured salary and all deductions maximised, but only if you're actually making the investments (not just "planning to").
-If your old-regime advantage exists only on paper because you claim to invest but don't, you lose both the deductions and the lower slab rates.
+At ₹20-25 LPA: This is where the old regime starts to compete again, but only with ₹4.5-5 lakh of combined deductions (HRA + 80C + 80CCD(1B) + 80D + 24(b)).
+If your old-regime advantage exists only on paper because you "plan to" invest but don't, you lose both the deductions and the lower slab rates.

 Info